 Screen printing is the most common type of printing, perfect for bulk orders of long-lasting prints.
-The ink is applied to the garment through beautiful, porous, mesh screens, allowing for subtle and intricate designs.
-Each colour is applied individually, and therefore, the more colours there are in your design, the more time and expense in producing your garments.
+The ink is applied through beautiful, porous mesh screens, allowing for subtle and intricate designs.
+Each colour is used individually, and therefore, the more colours there are in your design, the more time and expense in producing your garments.
 The printing of multiple items is usually done by this method because it is the cheapest and quickest.
-However, it is worth remembering that each colour involves the use of a separate screen, which increases the time is taken and the end costs.
-Screen printing can be done with a crackle finish, UV glow finish, glitter finish, glow in the dark finish, suede finish and gel print.
-Smaller orders are not economically viable using this process, and so other methods should be considered.
+However, it is worth remembering that each colour involves the use of a separate screen which increases the time taken and end costs.
+Screen printing can be done with a crackle finish, UV glow finish, glitter finish, glow in the dark finish, suede finish and gel print finish.
+Smaller orders are not economically viable using this process so other methods should be considered.

-This method stands out for its unique look and feel, it's durability, and it's unbeatable quality.
+This type of printing method stands out for its unique look and feel, durability and unbeatable quality.
 If you are looking for a professional look for your garments, this is probably the way forward for you.
-Embroidery is an ancient art form, going back many years examples of this craft have been found in China from 5th-3rd century BC.
-And the methods haven't changed much at all, in theory.
-We have machines that do it for us these days, but the machines go through the same process, give or take the odd microchip, as our ancestors did in days gone by.
-Although this is not strictly a printing method, we have included it because it is one of the best options for attaching designs to garments.
-It is challenging to show fine detail in the embroidery, and this should be considered when submitting your artwork.
-Embroidery is the method required if you are smartening up your workforce we have a minimum order of only eight items, so you don't need to be a large corporation to give your company a professional look.
+Embroidery is an ancient art form; many years of this craft have been found in China from the 5th-3rd century BC.
+And the methods haven't changed much at all in theory.
+We have machines that do it for us these days, but the machines go through the same process, give or take the odd microchip as our ancestors did in days gone by.
+Although this is not strictly a printing method, we have included it because it is one of the best options for attaching designs onto garments.
+It is challenging to show fine detail in the embroidery, which should be considered when submitting your artwork.
+Embroidery is the method required if you are smartening up your workforce.
+We have a minimum order of only eight items, so you don't need to be a large corporation to give your company a professional look.

 Make sure also to check out the benefits of choosing embroidery here.